Franklin-Atmospheric-Consortium/franklininstitute/README.md

 [Meteorological Imaginations and Conjectures, [May 1784]](https://founders.archives.gov/documents/Franklin/01-42-02-0184)

-This is a fascinating scientific paper by Benjamin Franklin from May 1784 titled “Meteorological Imaginations and Conjectures.”
-Let me break down what Franklin is discussing:

 ## The Mystery Franklin Was Investigating

 Franklin was trying to explain two connected phenomena from 1783-1784: